-Some of you, my atheistic opponents, and those who have believed you will read these lines.
-I am sure that they will be illumined, though their minds have been darkened by your slanders against the Word of God, and that bright light, the light of Christ, will shed its warmth and beauty throughout the Communist lands.
+lieved you will read these lines.
+I am sure that they will be illumined, though their minds have been darkened by your slanders against the Word of God, and that bright light, the light of Christ, will shed its warmth and beauty throughout all lands.